Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.J
 ```

 The joule, an SI unit of energy, defined as 1 N × m.

-Dimension: 𝐋^2 𝐌 𝐓^-2.

-See also: `Unitful.N`, `Unitful.m`.

 ### Force